 Responses were mixed, with broad support for the objective.

 Several respondents supported the general principle, but many qualified their support depending on the solution ultimately taken forward.
-A clear theme in the responses was opposition to solutions that would impose DUoS charges on Suppliers for de-energised sites, largely due to concerns around unrecoverable costs, bad debt, and the practical difficulty of identifying and recovering charges from responsible customers.
+A clear theme amongst Supplier responses was opposition to solutions that would impose DUoS charges on Suppliers for de-energised sites, largely due to concerns around unrecoverable costs, bad debt, and the practical difficulty of identifying and recovering charges from responsible customers.

 In contrast, a number of respondents expressed greater support for approaches that would release or remove unused capacity without creating additional charging liabilities for Suppliers, with several specifically favouring capacity removal or disconnection options.